alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/mshtml-and-click-once-the-saga-continues.md

  ***Figure 1***: *The Mshtml.dll is missing from the list of assemblies that can be included in the click-once setup.*

-I tried to recreate the reference, but it seems that Iâ€™m not be able anymore to include the MSHTML.dll in the click-once deploy after the project was migrated to VS2010.
-Iâ€™ve tried to deploy the application without it, but as I suspected, if you try to install in a pc without.NET SDK, the installation fails because the computer misses the mshtml.dll prerequisite.
+I tried to recreate the reference, but it seems that I'm not be able anymore to include the MSHTML.dll in the click-once deploy after the project was migrated to VS2010.
+I've tried to deploy the application without it, but as I suspected, if you try to install in a pc without.NET SDK, the installation fails because the computer misses the mshtml.dll prerequisite.

 The only solution I found to this problem is to edit the visual studio project file directly (it is a simple XML file), just locate the part where the project references the mshtml.dll file.